coreyhaines/happinessbot/README.markdown

 ## You want to do something like this?
 Okay.
 Feel free to add your own phrases.
 Please make them nice, though.
 Nobody likes to have mean things said to them.

-## Hey, I notice you support French and Dutch!
+## Hey, I notice you support French, Spanish and Dutch!
 Can you support my language?
 Yup!

 * Thanks to [Franck Verrot](https://github.com/cesario) for adding French support.
 * Thanks to [Kristof Schockaert](https://github.com/mekristof) for adding Dutch support.
+* Thanks to [Gamaliel A. Toro Herrera](https://github.com/argami) for adding Spanish support.

 Now, if you want to send me a pull request for your language, I'll add it.
 You can be famous for making people happy in your favorite language!